 This is a readiness program that introduces letters, numbers, shapes, and colors while also helping children develop both fine-motor and gross-motor skills.
 Level A is for children just beginning to speak and imitate words and phrases that they hear.
 Children are introduced to the alphabet with sandpaper letters and the “ABC Song” as well as through storybooks such as 1 is One by Tasha Tudor.
 Children learn to count with objects (both physical objects and pictures of objects) as well as by playing with dice.
 They learn more about numbers and counting through read-aloud books such as My First Counting Book and Numbers, Colors, Shapes.
 Among motor skills taught this year, are how to hold a crayon correctly, how to string large beads, how to color within lines, how to use scissors, how to hop on one foot, how to throw a ball, and how to gallop.
 It also addresses cognitive and social-emotional development such following directions, using appropriate manners, and beginning to understand sportsmanship.

-Level B: Essentials, Etiquette, and Ear Training (for ages 3-4)
+Level B: Essentials, Etiquette, and Ear Training (for skill level ages 3-4)

 Level B begins actual recitation with Bible verses, the ABC’s, counting numbers, their complete name, their phone number and address, and their birthday.
 Reading and number skills gradually advance, with children beginning to make connections between letters and words as well as between spoken and written language.
 They also learn both the names and values of numbers.
 Ear training is taught as an essential reading readiness skill.
 Manners (etiquette) are taught through role playing, storybooks, and games.
 While children continue to learn prayers as in Level A, Level B adds a Bible Literacy category to the lesson plan charts.
 Children become familiar with Bible stories, primarily through reading from A Child’s Garden of Bible Stories.
 Memoria Press wants children to cultivate a love for words and beautiful language.
 As one means to that end, Level B presents poems set to beautiful music on CDs such as A Child’s Garden of Songs.

-Level One: Sentences, Sums, and Stories (for ages 5-6)
+Level 1: Sentences, Sums, and Stories (for skill level ages 5-6)

 Level One teaches beginning phonics and reading skills for children who already have some knowledge of letters and sounds.
 Children will learn how to both read and write words and sentences using resources such as Phonics From A to Z (Scholastic Teaching) and the Memoria Press publications First Start Reading, Classical Phonics, Primary Phonics Readers, Simply Classical Copybook Book One (Manuscript), and My Nature Journal.
 The reading lessons teach one sound per letter with short vowels taught first.
 This enables children to quickly learn three-letter, phonetic words and start to read right away.
 The reading program is enhanced with delightful read-alouds and poetry.
 Children will tackle first grade level math with Rod and Staff's Arithmetic 1 (Including flashcards) and Richard Scarry’s delightful Best Counting Book Ever.
 The Level One Curriculum Manual occasionally adds movement activities or games for language arts and math lessons.